faker-js/faker/docs/contributing/set-up-a-development-environment.md

 ## Step 3: Submit a Pull Request

-Your development environment has sucessfully been set up.
+Your development environment has successfully been set up.
 You are now ready to [Submit a Pull Request](./submit-a-pull-request.md).